truevow-ai/TrueVow_Tenant_LEVERAGE_Service/docs/DRAFT_COMPLIANCE_VALIDATOR_SUMMARY.md

 Document assembly might constitute practicing law.

 **Safeguards:**
-- ✅ System applies logic set by attorney
+- ✅ Client-side validation only (no server-side processing)
 - ✅ Does NOT conduct legal research
-- ✅ Does NOT generate novel arguments
+- ✅ Does NOT generate legal content
-- ✅ Automates assembly based on pre-approved patterns
+- ✅ Validates completed documents against attorney-configured rules
-- ✅ Populates attorney-provided templates with safe fields only
+- ✅ Only validates compliance (does not create or modify documents)
 - ✅ No legal conclusions, clauses, or strategy generated

 **Compliance Status:** ✅ Compliant